Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/systools/USER.md

 still 32-bit code, limiting the amount of memory one can request via the `-m` parameter to 2000 blocks.

+It is also an alternative to [`lbzip2`](https://lbzip2.org/) which is also unmaintained and has become almost impossible to compile on modern machines.

 ## The `tree` command